corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 * **Portable.** You can move a virtual node from one host to another.
 * **Highly-available.** If you configure your node to be highly available, if it goes down, an identical one takes its place instantly.

-### What is it made of?
-Nothing — it's virtual!
-You can think of a virtual node as an environment that enables the processor to locate a specific [CPI](###Package-installer-(CPI)) file.
+ You can think of a virtual node as an environment that enables the processor to locate a specific [CPI](#package-installer-cpi) file.
 The flows associated with the CPI let the virtual node communicate with others.
-The contracts define that virtual node's rules for verifying transactions.

-### How does it work?
-To get a node ready to interact with others on application networks, it must be onboarded.
-The virtual node creates a [sandbox](#sandboxes) — an area where the [CPI](###Package-installer-(CPI)) can exist in isolation, meaning it can't see any other tenants on the host deployment, and the other tenants can not see it.
-It associates that sandbox with a Corda identity and gets its keys, certificates, and storage.

-Virtual nodes are built on several processes, which run independently and scale up and down based on need.
-These are called [workers](#workers), and can include the crypto worker, database worker, flow worker, and persistence worker, depending on the topology of a specific deployment.

-The processes communicate with each other using a message bus, Kafka.
-This ensures the information ends up in the right place at the right time.
-The message bus:
-* Captures blobs of data, called events, that the processes generate.
-* Interprets the data and stores it until the moment it becomes relevant.
-* Delivers the message to the recipient process when the recipient process requires the information, preventing bottlenecks of information.

-### How do virtual nodes communicate with each other?
-Virtual nodes communicate using flows.
-The message bus that links the processes supporting the virtual node also communicates with the Corda gateway.
-The gateway sends flows between virtual nodes through a secure HTTPS link.

-### How do I interact with my virtual node?
-You can use remote procedure calls (RPC).
-This functionality is exposed by the HTTPS REST API.

-You can use RPC to interact with the virtual node using:
+ You can read more about virtual nodes [here](../getting-started/architecture/virtualnodes.html).
-* A command line interface (CLI).
-* curl commands.

-Virtual nodes generate a dynamic OpenAPI specification.
-You can locate this specification to get details of your virtual node's RPC functionality, including the endpoints, operations, operation parameters, and authentication methods.

 ## Sandboxes

 Sandboxes are security mechanisms for separating running programs.
 They are the foundation that [virtual nodes](#virtual-nodes) run on, keeping contracts, workflows, and libraries separate from other code.
-The contents of these sandboxes are packaged up and sent to you to deploy using the [Installer](#the-installer) and participate in exchanges using Corda.
+The contents of these sandboxes are packaged up and shared for deployment by creating a [CPI file](#package-installer-CPI).

 Each [virtual node](#virual-nodes) runs on top of one or more sandboxes.
-Unlike isolation, which hides code from users that shouldn't be able to see it, sandboxing prevents code from touching other parts of a system, where it could precipitate a failure or spread vulnerabilities.
+Unlike isolation, which hides code from users that should not be able to see it, sandboxing prevents code from touching other parts of a system, where it could precipitate a failure or spread vulnerabilities.

 Typically, a virtual node has sandboxes for its:

 * Contract code.
 When you verify a contract on Corda, it checks that all versions of that contract comply with the code that existed in that sandbox when the contract was signed.
 * Workflow.
 * Third party libraries, if present.

 Each of these sandboxes contains a distributable bundle of CorDapps, with a dependency tree and version information signed by the network publisher in a `.jar` file.
 This becomes a CorDapp package, which is part of a the software bundle distributed to participants through the [Installer](#the-installer).